waimea-Jmckinlay/200dtd-Saxton-suburb-teams/docs/2-sprint-2-mvp.md

-The key functionality of the web app was implemented: the user can look up what teams are playing what games and the admin can add games or teams on the webpage or deleat them
+The key functionality of the web app was implemented: the user can look up what teams are playing what games and the admin can add games or teams on the webpage and pass games are stored in the data base but not seen in any of the pages

 **PLACE SCREENSHOTS AND/OR ANIMATED GIFS OF THE SYSTEM HERE**